ajlamarc/tome-db/DESIGN.md

 `any`:  anyone on the network can operate.

-`unset`: for nested values only.
+`unset`: for stashes only.
 Uses the global store's permissions.
 Stored as a reference (global changes will impact these).

 future: more granularity - ability to provide a list of desks, and/or a list of ships.  `invis`: Read requests are not denied but simply fail (for additional security)?